kshetline/aw-clock/README.md

 First, you must install the BCM 2835 library as described here: http://www.airspayce.com/mikem/bcm2835/

 Then, with your Raspberry Pi shut down and disconnected from power, connect the DHT22/AM2302 sensor.
 The code defaults to assuming the signal lead (“out”) of the sensor is connected to GPIO 4 (physical pin 7 on the 40-pin GPIO header).
-You can use the environment variable `AWC_TH_SENSOR_GPIO` to set a different GPIO number.
+You can use the environment variable `AWC_WIRED_TH_GPIO` to set a different GPIO number.
 The `+` lead from the sensor needs to be connected to 5V (I chose pin 2 on the 40-pin GPIO header) and the `-` lead needs to be connected to ground (I chose pin 6).

 ![Picture of wiring](https://shetline.com/misc/rpi-dht22-wiring.jpg)